Opening Doors. Changing Lives.

 When a student returns from a period of non-attendance such as a leave of absence from RGCOHC, all prior academic activity will be included in future SAP evaluations.

-Each student’s record will be reviewed by the Financial Aid office for Compliance and regulation.
+Each student’s record will be reviewed by the institution.
 Students will be notified of their failure to meet the SAP standards by email notification from the Financial Aid Office.

 Students failing to meet Satisfactory Academic Progress standards will lose their financial aid eligibility.
 Such students will be placed on academic warning and will be notified in writing of their status by the Financial Aid Office.
 Read more about the Academic Warning below.